Have a question about the Writing Program, the WRC, or writing support at New College? Let us know!

 “Writing Studies: Pedagogy in Practice” provides an excellent introduction to the pedagogy, or study of, teaching writing, and provides students with opportunities to practice teaching writing through working with their peers in the Writing Resource Center.
 In order to apply for a Student Writing Assistant position in the WRC, students first need to satisfactorily complete this course.
-In addition to being the first step in SWA training, this course serves as a positive opportunity for students at any level and any AOC to gain additional writing instruction.
-There are no pre-reqs, but the course is capped at 15.
+In addition to being the first step in SWA training, this course serves as a positive opportunity for students at any level and any AOC to gain additional writing instruction (i.e., this class isn’t just for students who want to be a SWA.
+It also serves as an intermediate writing course).
+There are no pre-reqs, and the course is capped at 15.

 Please direct any and all of your students who you think have the personality and aptitude to teach/be a SWA to take the course!
 We especially appreciate strong writers from the Nat Sci division as these students are often less likely to seek out additional writing instruction opportunities on their own.
+We also recommend that future TAs take this course as training for working with their fellow students.
 This course will be offered every spring.

 For a description of current SCI/WEC courses, please refer the WEC support page.

 The Writing Program would love to be able to offer more Writing Studies courses in the future, should funding and staffing be available.

 Yes!
 These are not “out of the box,” but rather customized for each individual faculty/course.
 Feel free to contact the Director, the Assistant Director, or even a SWA in order to design a presentation/workshop that fits your needs!